 Polenta, as I said, is peasant food from the north of Italy, a pleasantly texture-y cooked cornmeal mush, usually served as a bed for a savory stew of some kind or perhaps a fried egg, but also served on its own when doctored up with a little cheese (and/or mushrooms, or various aromatics).

-Polenta: occasionally served as a sweet breakfast cereal or even as dessert.
+Polenta is also occasionally served as a sweet breakfast cereal or even as dessert.
 When left to cool, it solidifies and you can slice it, and brown the slices, and use it any of the ways mentioned above, and some count it even more delicious.
 In all these iterations, it’s hearty, homey, satisfying.

-Polenta. grits in the U.S. (beloved in the South, often sneered at in the North… sometimes by the same people who’ll pay $25 a plate for the same thing, called “polenta”, at a high-end metropolitan Italian restaurant.).
+Polenta is also grits in the U.S. (beloved in the South, often sneered at in the North… sometimes by the same people who’ll pay $25 a plate for the same thing, called “polenta”, at a high-end metropolitan Italian restaurant.).

-Polenta: simply cornmeal cooked in water, with a little salt.
+But polenta is always this: simply cornmeal cooked in water, with a little salt.

-But simple does not necessarily mean easy.
-Polenta has its fine points, as does polenta-making.
+So let us say this: Polenta can be easy, but has its fine points, as does polenta-making.

 Or perhaps “coarse points” is more accurate.
 The proper texture is knobly, gritty and creamy, variable in the mouth.
 You get this only with coarse stone-ground whole-grain cornmeal.

 And you must not use refined, fractionated, supermarket “grits”: white, pure starch, even-textured… without the grittiness that makes grits grits.
 2020 note: Unless that’s all you have on hand.